cuiyongbo/hello-world/my_wiki/programmer_note/pthread/pthread_overview.rst

 .. image:: images/concurrent.png

-Programs having the following characteristics may be well suited for pthreads:

-   * Work that can be executed, or data that can be operated on by multiple tasks simultaneously
-   * Block for potentially long I/O waits
-   * Use many CPU cycles in some places but not others
-   * Must respond to asynchronous events
-   * Some work is more important than other work (priority interrupts)

 Several common models for threaded programs exist:

    * **Manager/worker**: a single thread, the manager assigns work to other threads,